Sleep Apnea Treatment

 Sleep apnea has serious consequences on your long-term health, so it’s important to deal with the problem as soon as possible.
-There are effective treatment options for dealing with this problem and Dr. Amy Yoo, a dentist in Calgary, specializes in treating this condition.
+There are effective treatment options for dealing with this problem and Dr. Sandeep Menon, a dentist in Calgary, specializes in treating this condition.

 What exactly is sleep apnea?

 Sleep apnea is the most severe form of sleep disordered breathing (SDB).
 Snoring is an early indicator of sleep apnea and is also classified as an SDB, although not all people who snore will develop a more serious problem.
 In fact, research suggests that nearly 100 million people in the United States snore on a regular basis.